Elimination Chamber (2018): Storylines

 After losing a feud to Elias, Matt Hardy was defeated by Bray Wyatt on the November 27, 2017, episode of Raw.
 Following the match, Hardy had a mental breakdown where he sat in the corner and repeatedly shouted "delete" with an arm gesture.
 This would be the genesis of Hardy's transition into "Woken" Matt Hardy (WWE's version of his "Broken" gimmick from Total Nonstop Action Wrestling) where he debuted as the character the following week, interrupting a promo by Wyatt.
-Over the following month, the two went back and forth in promos as well as a couple of in-ring confrontations, and they finally had a match on Raw 25 on January 22, 2018, in which Wyatt defeated Hardy once again.
+Over the following month, the two went back and forth in promos as well as a couple of in-ring confrontations until they finally had a match on Raw 25 on January 22, 2018, in which Wyatt defeated Hardy once again.
 The two then faced off in the Royal Rumble match, where they eliminated each other.
 On the February 19 episode of Raw, another match between the two was scheduled for Elimination Chamber.

 Prior to the Royal Rumble, Titus Worldwide (Apollo and Titus O'Neil) gained two consecutive wins over number one contenders Cesaro and Sheamus.
 At the Royal Rumble, Cesaro and Sheamus eventually won the Raw Tag Team Championship to become record four-time champions as a team, and a record fifth reign for Cesaro individually.
-Titus Worldwide received a title opportunity on Raw immediately following the Royal Rumble, but were unsuccessful, and Cesaro and Sheamus also retained their titles that same episode.
+Titus Worldwide received a title opportunity on Raw immediately following the Royal Rumble, but were unsuccessful, and Cesaro and Sheamus also retained their title that same episode.
 On the February 19 episode of Raw, Titus Worldwide defeated Cesaro and Sheamus in a non-title match.
 Afterwards, they challenged Cesaro and Sheamus for the Raw Tag Team Championship at Elimination Chamber for being 3–1 over the champions, which was made official on February 23.

 On February 23, Bálor Club members Luke Gallows and Karl Anderson were scheduled to face The Miztourage (Bo Dallas and Curtis Axel) on the Elimination Chamber Kickoff pre-show.